 If you still have time, take again the public boat and explore the coast of Portofino National Park till San Fruttuoso, a secluded bay with an outstanding medieval abbey, and Camogli, the quintessence of Ligurian fishing villages.

 If you feel like immersing yourself in art, culture and authenticity, don’t miss to visit this multilayered town.

 It has the biggest medieval center in Europe and this is the right moment to visit it because it still preserves its authenticity and is not only a tourist resort.

 Medieval churches, painted noble palaces, century old shops, a unique mix that will enchant you.

 And you can reach it in about 1:30 hours from Cinque Terre.

 5. PISA AND LUCCA

-If you’ve never been there, I’d recommend you to visit Pisa and Lucca, in Tuscany, just about one hour away from Cinque Terre.
+If you’ve never been there, we’d recommend you to visit Pisa and Lucca, in Tuscany, just about one hour away from the Cinque Terre.